 Community gardens grow healthy food and help develop strong neighborhoods.
 Gardening can be an enriching experience to help families and individuals learn sustainable practices, understand their local climate and support their own food supply.

 Community gardens do more than just grow fresh, healthy produce.
 They bring people together across age and experience, as well as cultural and economic barriers.
 They unify neighborhoods, improve our health, and add beauty to our environment.

 Marion Polk Food Share supports a network of more than 60 gardens in Marion and Polk counties, including gardens with plots that are available for rent.

 Find a Garden

 If you would like to grow food at a community garden, find the nearest public garden here.

 Contact the garden coordinator listed next to that garden to get set up.
 You may also contact our Community Gardens team, listed below, to assist you in finding a plot.

 Grow a Garden

 Join us for our annual garden event held every March.
 Gardeners bring seeds, share seeds, receive seeds.
-Bringing seeds in not required and the event is free!
+Bringing seeds is not required and the event is free!
 It’s a great kick-off to the spring season.

 We offer a free 6-six week gardening education course to low-income individuals and families late in the winter season each year.
 To learn more, click on this page or view the curriculum.

 Support a Garden

-Funds – Help support the community gardens that low-income individual and families use to supplement their grocery needs and grow healthy food for themselves.
+Funds – Help support the community gardens that low-income individuals and families use to supplement their grocery needs and grow healthy food for themselves.

 Supplies – The following is a list of the most needed items: